sofia-huang/DATA441/project3/project3.md

 #### concrete.csv

 Lastly, I did the same process for the concrete.csv dataset.
-For this data, I scaled both the features and the target variables since the variation between the values was high and making the resulting mean squared errors very large.
+For this data, I scaled both the features and the target variables since the variation between the different features' values was high and making the resulting mean squared errors very large.
+Below are the results for the boosted Lowess regression function using different kernels.
+The best performing kernel was Quartic.

 | Kernel      | MSE |
 | ----------- | ----------- |